mutebironald/Book-A-Meal/README.md

 Here  [Click Me](https://mutebironald4.github.io/index.html)

 ### Create a virtualenv, and activate it:
-a) To install virtual environment pip install virtualenv for python 2.x pip3 install virtualenv
+a) To install virtual environment pip install virtualenv for python 2.x pip3 install virtualenv<br/>
-b) Setup virtual environment virtualenv env
+b) Setup virtual environment virtualenv env<br/>
-c) Activate virtual environment env\Scripts\activate
+c) Activate virtual environment env\Scripts\activate<br/>

 ### To see the application, access this url in your browser:
 (http://localhost:5000)